aikidouser/NSYSU.UNIX_Assignment/A3/README_for_i.md

 What we want is to remove the final two characters from the received text line.
 But to accomplish this, we can only use commands that we have already discussed in lecture.
 How to do it?
-Well, the "cut" command seems promising.
+Well, the `cut` command seems promising.
 It can remove specific characters from the input line.
-For example, if we use the proper arguments and flags, we can tell "cut" to remove the FIRST TWO characters of the line.
+For example, if we use the proper arguments and flags, we can tell `cut` to remove the FIRST TWO characters of the line.
 But, how to get it to remove the LAST TWO characters?
 This is harder, because we do not know how many characters will be in the line (since the contents of the inventory can change).
-The answer is to use the "rev" command to move the characters from the end of the line over to the front, then to run "cut", and then to use "rev" again to put the line back in proper order.
+The answer is to use the `rev` command to move the characters from the end of the line over to the front, then to run `cut`, and then to use `rev` again to put the line back in proper order.

 > Lecture 1, slide 21, introduced "rev", calling it one of the "commands which can be useful, but which I won't put on the exam".
 > So the homework can use "rev", I just won't put it on the exam.